angelina-kenza/blog-brevasolutions/_posts/2019-11-05-smart-contracts-security.md

     </iframe>
 </div>

-This is an even more powerful concept
+Smart contracts are an even more powerful concept.
-Blockchain provides the foundation for random participants to agree on the state of the world (e.g. `A belongs to X`) Smart contracts provide the mechanism for anyone to verify **how and when** the state of the world changes (`if W happens, then
+Blockchain provides the foundation for random participants to agree on the state of the world (e.g. `A belongs to X`).
+Smart contracts provide the mechanism for anyone to verify **how and when** the state of the world changes (`if W happens, then
-A belongs to Y`)
+A belongs to Y`).
-Immutably and at scale
+These changes and state transitions happen
+* **Immutably**
+Once recorded they cannot change.
+* **At scale**
+Thousands of smart contracts for all kinds of processes can be processing millions of requests.

+Again, for a deeper dive this [article][13] and this [article][14] will provide a good context.

 # Security concerns